ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix-mult-kernel-improvement/page3.md

 Like the RHS matrix, the code snippets below are taken from the reference LHS quantizing/packing function, `ref_quant_qa8dx_f32`.
 Again note that this function is representative of KleidiAI's' LHS packing/quantizing micro-kernel functionality.

 {{% notice Naming - qa8dx %}}
 You can tell the target is of the INT8 type based on the naming, `qa8dx`, which translates to quantized (q), asymmetric (a), 8-bit integres (8) per dimension (dx).

-Each 'dimension' refers to a matrix's row, indicating that each matrix's row is quantized indepentently.
+Each 'dimension' in this matrix refers to a different feature in the input data (ie. in image processing, input dimensions being RGB - red, green, and blue).
+Because each input dimension can have a different distribution of values, quantizing by dimension offers improved percision and consistency.
 {{% /notice %}}

 The function takes in the LHS matrix dimentions (`m` columns and `k` rows), the pointer to the native LHS matrix (`lhs_f32`), and the pointer to where the quantized and packed LHS matrix will be stored (`lhs_qa8dx`).